cwcyau/hdruk-roche-summer-school/README.md

 ### Dates

 The summer school will take place over a weekend between 14-17 July 2023.
-Times are to be determined but we envisage a midday start on Friday, 14th July and a late afternoon finish on Monday, 17th July.
+Exact times are to be confirmed but we envisage a midday start on Friday, 14th July 2023 and a late afternoon finish on Monday, 17th July 2023.

 ### Location

-Solihull is a large market town in the West Midlands County or England.
+[Solihull](https://en.wikipedia.org/wiki/Solihull) is a large market town in the West Midlands County or England.
 The town is located 7.5 miles (12 km) southeast of Birmingham, 13 miles (21 km) west of Coventry, 18 miles (29 km) northwest of Warwick and 110 miles (177 km) northwest of London.

 ### Venue

-The summer school will take place in the Crowne Plaza Hotel, 61 Homer Rd, Solihull B91 3QD
+The summer school will take place in the [Crowne Plaza Hotel, 61 Homer Rd, Solihull B91 3QD](https://www.ihg.com/crowneplaza/hotels/gb/en/solihull/bhxsl/hoteldetail).

 ### Accommodation

 Double rooms have been booked for all summer school participants in the Crowne Plaza Hotel.
 Breakfast is included.
 All guests will have use of the hotel facilities including swimming pool and gym.
-Participants wishing to use additional services, such as spa treatments, should do so outside of scheduled summer school hours and must be booked for and pay for directly themselves.
+Participants wishing to use additional services, such as spa treatments, should do so outside of scheduled summer school hours.
+These must be booked for and pay for directly by participants themselves.
 HDRUK will not fund additional room service charges.

 ### Meals

 Coffee and light refreshments will be available during the summer school activities.
-There will be a school organised dinner on Friday and Sunday evening.
+There will be a school organised dinner on the Friday and Sunday evening.
 Participants are responsible for their own meal arrangements at all other times.

 ### Getting Here - Public Transport

 **Air** Birmingham Airport is located 6.1 miles from Solihull.
 There is an express bus that goes to and from the Airport to Solihull Town Centre.

 **Rail** Solihull Rail Station is on the Chiltern Mainline with direct connections to Birmingham Moor Street Station and London Marylebone Station.
-There are frequent commuter trains from Birmingham Moor Street which is a short 5 minute walk from Birmingham New Street Station with connections to the rest of the UK.
+There are frequent commuter trains to/from Birmingham Moor Street which is a short 5 minute walk from Birmingham New Street Station with connections to the rest of the UK.

-**Car** Solihull is a relatively quiet town.
+**Car** Solihull has good road connectivity via the M42.
 Parking is available at the hotel and participants should contact the hotel direct for further information.